Underwater World, Singapore

 Underwater World, also known as Underwater World Singapore Pte Ltd, was an oceanarium located on the offshore Singaporean island of Sentosa.
 It was opened on 13 May 1991 and closed on 26 June 2016.

 History

 The oceanarium was developed by the Western Australian Development Corporation in the late 1980s.
 It opened to the public on 13 May 1991 and was sold to private investors a year later.
 It had more than 2,500 marine animals of 250 species from different regions of the world.
 The oceanarium was mostly underground and it was owned by the Haw Par Corporation.
 The Underwater World's ticket included admission to the Dolphin Lagoon at Palawan Beach.
 It re-opened on 23 February 2010 after a revamp of several attractions within the park.

-Underwater World was also involved in several environmental and educational projects, such as the Living in the Ocean Programme, Ocean Ambassador Programme and the Coral Club.
-The Underwater World also provided exclusive venues to host events, such as ocean-themed functions.